-Google issues new statement concerning Maps on Windows Phone, says it's working to remove redirectAlex Wagner - Deputy Managing Editor, News Desk
+Google issues new statement concerning Maps on Windows Phone, says it's working to remove redirectAlex Wagner - Editorial Director of News and Content

 Rejoice, Google Maps lovers on Windows Phone, because you should be regaining access to the mobile web version of the service soon.
 One day after Windows Phone users found that they were redirected to Google's home page when trying to access Google Maps in their device's browser, Google has told The Next Web this redirect was the put in place because the mobile version of Internet Explorer "did not offer a good maps experience" in recent tests.